matiaszappino/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 *   Directory: `0x0C-python-almost_a_circle`
 *   File: `models/square.py`

-Check your code?

-×

-#### Correction of "10.
-And now, the Square!"

-Start a new test

-Requirement success

-Requirement fail

-Code success

-Code fail

-Efficiency success

-Efficiency fail

-Text answer success

-Text answer fail

-QA Review

-×

-#### 10\.
-And now, the Square!

-Done?!
-Help

-×

-#### Students who are done with "11.
-Square size"

 #### 11\.
 Square size mandatory

-Score: 76.47% (Checks completed: 76.47%)

 Update the class `Square` by adding the public getter and setter `size`